ExpediaDotCom/cloudtrail-log-analytics/README.md

 To use this command, set `CodeUri` property to be the path to your source code folder/zip/jar as shown in the example below.

-**This is already taken care for you, the above documentation is for reference**
+**This is already taken care for you, the below documentation is for reference**

 ```YAML
 Function: